beatricebretti/Lab-2/README.md

 ```
 rails server
 ```
+# Lab-3
-- Go to the [Wiki](https://github.com/beatricebretti/Lab-2/wiki) to see more.
+- Go to the [Wiki](https://github.com/beatricebretti/Lab-2/wiki) to see the User Stories and more.